 2. Vermilion River Reservation: Nosh on your picnic goodies, play some disc golf, walk along the Vermilion River (you might spot a bald eagle or two) and skip stones, or take a hike on one of their easy trails (very kid friendly).
 We recommend the Bacon Woods Trail (.85 miles).
 You might get lucky and hear the barred owls who live there (listen for a "who cooks for you" sound).
 Take a side jaunt down the Sycamore Trail and snap a picture standing inside the giant sycamore tree with a hollow center.

 3. Heading home, stop at Krieg's Farm Market for some homemade frozen custard (flavors change weekly) and other farm fresh goodies.

-Carousel rides, a children's garden, bullfrogs, homemade ice cream, and to top it off, SPRINKLES!
+Carousel rides, a children's garden, bullfrogs, homegrown goodness, and to top it off, SPRINKLES!

 recommended day: Wednesdays, Fridays or Saturdays (any day is fine, but the carousel only runs on Wed., Fri. and Sat.
 Check the park website for times)

 1. Begin at Schoepfle Garden.
 Head on over to the Children's Garden and hop on the carousel.
 Climb through the flute-a-pillar, splash in the manmade stream, pump water and sprinkle some flowers, then clang some windchimes: this garden is made with kiddos in mind.
 Don't forget to take a stroll to one (or both) of the ponds (outside of the kids garden) and try to find some grandaddy sized bullfrogs (look, don't catch) and snap some candids in the gorgeous formal gardens too.
 Then pack up the gang and head back the way you came to...

 3. Wind up the day with a visit to Miller's Apple Hill.
 Grownups will enjoy perusing the dizzying array (at amazing prices) of bulk food items including spices, nuts, candies, whole grains, flours (gluten free options too) and baking mixes, but the kids will be all about the ENTIRE AISLE of nothing but sprinkles.
 Yeah, we said it, an entire aisle of sprinkles.
 Even dinosaur shaped ones.